kencochrane/docker-guidebook/docker-guidebook.rst

 The Docker Index is a public Registry where people can upload their custom images and share them with others.
 This is also where the base images are located and where you pull from when doing a ``docker pull``.
 There are two parts to the Docker Index.
 There is a web component that makes it easier for you to mange your images and account with a graphical interface.
 There is also the API which is what the Docker client uses to interact with the index.
 This allows you to do some of the tasks from the command line or the web UI.

-The Docker Registry is server that stores all of the images and repositories.
+The Docker Registry is a server that stores all of the images and repositories.
 The Index just has the metadata about the images, repositories and the user accounts, but all of the images and repositories are stored in the Docker Registry.

 Creating an Account on the Docker Index
 ---------------------------------------
 There are two ways to create an account on the Docker Index.
 Either way requires that you enter a valid email address and that the email address is confirmed before you can activate the account.
-So make sure you enter a valid email address, and then check you email after registering so that you can click the confirmation link and confirm the account.
+So make sure you enter a valid email address, and then check your email after registering so that you can click the confirmation link and confirm the account.

 Command Line
 ~~~~~~~~~~~~
 If you want to register for an account from the command line you can use the ``docker login`` command.
 The Docker login command will either register an account for you, or if you already have an account it will log you into the Index.

-When you register via the command line, it will register you and login you in a the same time.
-Remember to click on the activation link in the confirmation email, or else your account isn't fully active.
+When you register via the command line, it will register you and login you in at the same time.
+Remember to click on the activation link in the confirmation email, otherwise your account isn't fully activated.
 ::

     $ docker login